Woodlawn Plantation (Florida)

-Woodlawn Plantation was a large plantation located in eastern Leon County, Florida, U.S., owned by Thomas Peter Chaires.
+Woodlawn Plantation was a large forced-labor farm built by Thomas Peter Chaires on St. Augustine Road immediately south of Chaires in eastern Leon County, Florida.

-Chaires, along with his 2 brothers Green H. Chaires and Benjamin Chaires, established large plantations during the Florida Territorial Period of 1821-1845.
+Chaires, along with his 2 brothers Green H. Chaires and Benjamin Chaires, established large plantations during the Florida Territorial Period of 1821–1845.
 Green Chaires would establish Evergreen Hills Plantation and Benjamin would establish Verdura Plantation.

 Plantation specifics

 The Leon County Florida 1860 Agricultural Census shows that the Woodlawn Plantation had the following: